AindreaAjax/ML_Introduction/Statistics/Theory/10_Hypothesis_testing_intro.md

 For a two-tailed test, the significance level is split into two equal parts.
 For example, if the significance level is 5%, then the significance level for each tail is 2.5%.

+## Choosing the correct statistical test
+It is important to choose the correct statistical test for your data and your research question.
+Using the wrong statistical test can lead to inaccurate results.

+Here are some examples of statistical tests that can be used to compare different the mean:

+    Mean: t-test, ANOVA, z-test, Welch's t-test
+    Proportion: Chi-squared test, z-test, Fisher's exact test Standard deviation: F-test, Levene's test, Bartlett's test, z-test
+    Median: Wilcoxon rank-sum test, Mann-Whitney U test, z-test
+    Mode: Chi-squared test
+    Variance: F-test, Bartlett's test, Levene's test

-## Hypothesis testing for nearly normal point estimates of a *single variable*
+## Hypothesis testing for nearly normal point estimates of a *single variable*, **z-test**

 The main question we ask in hypothesis testing is that, if the Null Hypothesis $H_0$ is true, how extreme is the sample data?
 If the sample data is not extreme enough, then we accept the Null Hypothesis.
 If the sample data is extreme, then we reject the Null Hypothesis.